awsdocs/amazon-aurora-user-guide/doc_source/babelfish-configuration.md

 When you create a Babelfish for Aurora PostgreSQL DB cluster, you can use a parameter group in one of two ways\.
 You can create a new parameter group that configures a cluster with Babelfish running\.
 Or you can use a pre\-existing Amazon Aurora parameter group\.

 To use an existing parameter group, edit the group and set the `babelfish_status` parameter to `on`\.
 Specify any Babelfish options before creating your Aurora PostgreSQL cluster\.
-For information about modifying your parameter group, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about modifying your parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 The following parameters control Babelfish preferences\.